gianniskazantzidis/suture-prod-opt/README.md

 You can also run specific scenario analysis or parameter testing using the respective scripts.

 For questions or further discussion, feel free to contact me at ioanniskazantzidis1@gmail.com.

+## Disclaimer

+All data, techniques, and details of the production process presented in this repository are entirely fictional and created solely for academic purposes.
+They do not reflect any real-world processes, methods, or proprietary information.